Ajn09/CodeAlpha_Voice_Assistant_Project/README.md

-The CodeAlpha Voice Assistant project is an AI-powered voice assistant built using Python programming language.
+The Hellona Voice Assistant project is an AI-powered voice assistant built using Python programming language.
 It utilizes various libraries and APIs to provide a range of functionalities, including:

 Voice Recognition: The assistant can recognize and interpret voice commands spoken by the user using the SpeechRecognition library.